Listen to the Full Presentation

 What Business Owners Should Do Now

-The current environment demands proactive preparation:
+The current environment demands proactive preparation:1.
+Focus on Quality Metrics

 - Reduce customer concentration below 20% for any single client